 Overview

-The eServices register will move to a new contract on 1 July 2025.
+The eServices register moved to a new contract on 1 July 2025.

 The new contract combines the previous eServices and IT infrastructure contracts into a single contracting framework.